kvenkata986/terragrunt/README.md

-# terragrunt
+# Terragrunt
-Repo for terrafrom workshop
+Repo for terrafrom workshop.
+This repo contains actual config values for deployment